3 Videos For Your Meeting

 The topic of the 21-minute video for your ZOOM RC meeting:

-Anthony Conn is a field agent for the Knights of Columbus Insurance as well as president of Conn Communications, Inc., a wireless communications agent in Iowa and Missouri.
+Anthony Conn is a former president of Conn Communications, Inc., a wireless communications agent in Iowa and Missouri.
 He served 10 years in the United States Army as an officer in the Corps of Engineers, stationed at posts in South Korea, Germany, and United States.
 Anthony is a graduate of St. Ambrose University, B.S.
 Mathematics.
-He has served on many civic organizations in his community and currently board member of Keokuk Area Community Foundation and RC Keokuk, Iowa, USA.
-He is President and co-founder of Peace Pipe Proposal, llc., a non-profit organization that promotes world peace and international understanding.
+He had served on many civic organizations in his former community Keokuk, Iowa, USA.
+He has been working for over 15 years in chemical sales throughout the Midwest, lately for Mapei S.p.A.,out of Minnesota — an Italian company that manufactures chemical products for the building industry.

 Please, invite Tony or Yogi to present a PowerPoint to your club / organization